When a reporter crossed the Kremlin’s borderline

 The organizers insisted they had nothing to hide, and the next morning they opened up the trucks for the cameras, letting us pick vehicles at random.
 Some were filled with sleeping bags, sacks of grain and drinking water.
 Other trucks were suspiciously empty, but there was no sign of any lethal supplies.
 I had not expected any surprises.
 With the media around, why would the Kremlin risk using these trucks to ferry illicit cargo over the border if it could already do so by other clandestine means?
 However, the convoy did serve another purpose, as another platform for the Kremlin’s information war.

 As I and the few other foreign journalists present clambered in and out of the trucks, a Russia-24 TV crew was following us, more interested in filming us than the aid supplies.
 I spotted them focusing on me several times, and they filmed a BBC reporter recording his piece to camera — even as he said that despite the accusations from Kiev, the Russian convoy appeared to be carrying genuine aid.
 When a colleague from the Wall Street Journal said he could not answer their questions, the crew filmed him turning away.
+I went to bed in our truckers’ motel knowing that we had pulled off an old-fashioned scoop, and thinking it was likely to make some waves.
+I did not anticipate their size.

 The reporter and camera-operator re-appeared later on in Donetsk, as I sat in a cafe writing my story for the day, wanting to ask “about our work” with the convoy.
 Having had past experience of the way Russian state television channels operate, I quite literally ran away.